-3. Select Analysis with and and and then press so to select the check box.
+3. Select Analysis with 🐢 and 🖤, and then press 💷 to select the check box.
 If you select the check box, Auto Analysis is performed after capturing an image.

-- 4. Select File Name with and and and and then press to select the check box.
+- 4. Select File Name with and , and then press to select the check box.
 If you select the checkbox, Auto File Name is performed after capturing an image.
 Go to step 14, if you do not select the File Name check box. - 5.
-Use and to select Save Folder. - (1) Press st to display the Select Folder screen. - (2) Use , , and to select a folder to save the measurement results. - (3) Press [5] (Select) to set the selected folder and to close the folder selection screen. - (4) The selected folder path is displayed as Auto Save Folder on the setting screen. - 6.
-Select File Name Prefix with and and, and then press to enter characters.
+Use solution and to select Save Folder. - (1) Press Set to display the Select Folder screen. - (2) Use , , , and to select a folder to save the measurement results. - (3) Press (3) (Select) to set the selected folder and to close the folder selection screen. - (4) The selected folder path is displayed as Auto Save Folder on the setting screen. - Select File Name Prefix with A and A and A and then press to enter characters.
 The Softkey Board screen appears.
-(Refer to Section 3.6 "Using Softkey Board".) - 7.
-Select the Sequence Number with and , and then press to enter numbers. - 8.
-Use Softkey Board to establish a start number for the auto-increment section of the Auto-Filename.
-The setting range of the Sequence Number is from 0 to 9999, in increments of 1. - 9.
-Select the Include Date with and and, and then press to select the check box.
-If you select the checkbox, the date when you save the file is included in a file name.
+(Refer to Section 3.6 "Using Softkey Board".) - Select the Sequence Number with A and A and A and then press to enter numbers. - Use Softkey Board to establish a start number for the auto-increment section of the Auto-Filename.
+The setting range of the Sequence Number is from 0 to 9999, in increments of 1. - Select the Include Date with A and A and